-To further enable secure initialization SVM provides additional System support.
+To further support secure initialization and execution, SVM provides additional system support through a variety of extensions.

 Attestation.
-The SKINIT instruction and associated system support (the Trusted Platform Module, or TPM) allow for verifiable startup of trusted software (such as a VMM), based on secure hash comparison.
+The SKINIT instruction and associated system support (the Trusted Platform Module, or TPM) allow for verifiable startup of trusted software (such as a hypervisor, or a native operating system), based on secure hash comparison. (section 15.27).